ipfs/kubo/docs/config.md

 ### `Swarm.RelayService.Enabled`

-Enables the p2p-circuit v2 relay service.
+Enables providing `/p2p-circuit` v2 relay service to other peers on the network.

+NOTE: This is the service/server part of the relay system.
 Disabling this will prevent this node from running as a relay server.
+Use [`Swarm.EnableAutoRelay`](#swarmenableautorelay) for turning your node into a relay user.

 Default: Enabled